Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 10) The Underwater Sector in general is restricted to Security Personnel.

 *a) Innovation Personnel internally ranking Expert Innovator or above may enter, along with proper testing personnel, for the express purpose of Innovation.
 When not testing, permission from the Innovation Department directorate is required.*

 *b) Regulation Personnel internally ranking Chief Regulating Official or above may enter for the express purpose of spectating aforementioned Innovation Personnel.*

+*c) Regulation Personnel are authorized to enter the Underwater Sector regardless of rank , under the condition that there is an AoS infractor inside the Underwater Sector, and there are Security Personnel available to escort them out of the sector.*

 11) Ore deposit areas at TSZ, and Power Plant are restricted to members of the Security Corps, Engineering Department, and NCM's ranking Classification-O+.